nph84/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-Now, it's time to log back into the client PC as the original administrator to join the client PC to the domain
+Now, it's time to log back into the client PC as the original administrator to join the client PC to the domain.
 </p>
 <br />